gotree94/turtlebot3/eng/03-02_sbc_setup.md

    * b.
 Connect input devices (generally keyboard) to the USB port of the Raspberry Pi.
    * c.
 Insert the microSD card into Raspberry Pi.
    * d.
 Connect the power (either USB or OpenCR) to turn on the Raspberry Pi.
    * e.
-Login with ID ubuntu and PASSWORD ubuntu.
+Login with ID `ubuntu` and PASSWORD `ubuntu`.
 Once logged in, you’ll be asked to change the password.

     ![](img/sbc_setup3.png)